-The building remained a rental property until July 1985, when the landlord sold it to the residents who created the corporation.
-These days, owners occupy nearly all the apartments and make the decisions about its future.
+The building remained a rental property until July 1985, when the landlord sold it to the residents who created the co-operative corporation, an idea first launched in New York by Finns in 1916 in Sunset Park..
+These days, Pinehurst owners occupy nearly all the apartments and make the decisions about its future.
 One of them was to re-adopt its original name, the Pinehurst, in 2006 after reviewing historical documents in the New York Public Library.

 During the centennial year of The Pinehurst, we asked the renowned British stone carver Simon Verity to add our construction year to the stonework of the building, creating a cornerstone.
 His carving is duplicated above, with the centennial year added by American type designer Troy Griggs, who lives in London.

 Board of Directors

 447 Ft.
 Washington Owners’ Corp.